-Cardiorespiratory endurance is an indication of a person’s overall physical health.
-Cardiorespiratory endurance tests monitor how well the heart, lungs, and muscles perform during moderate to high-intensity exercise.
+Cardiorespiratory endurance is an indication of overall physical health.
+Tests to measure this monitor how well the heart, lungs, and muscles perform during moderate to high intensity exercise.

 Increasing cardiorespiratory endurance improves oxygen uptake in the lungs and heart and can help a person sustain physical activity for longer.

 Other names for cardiorespiratory endurance include cardiovascular fitness, cardiovascular endurance, and cardiorespiratory fitness.

 In this article, we discuss what cardiorespiratory endurance is, how a person can measure it, and why it is important.
 We also look at how to improve cardiorespiratory endurance, including some examples of exercises.